 This module aims to introduce and challenge the students to think like scientists and engineers.
-The course is an introduction to coding and will begin with sone block based (Scratch).
+The course is an introduction to coding starting with block-based (Scratch).
 They will also learn to program an autonomous robot using LEGO Spike Prime which allows the students to program a robot hand and driving base.